Henry Cavendish Himalaya Shaving Soap

 We love the wooden bowl.
 We love the balance of citrus and fern.
 We love the rich premium lather and we love the way our face feels afterward.
 What’s not to like about D.R.
 Harris & Co mens shaving soap in its beautiful Arlington mahogany bowl?
 Holding the bowl while you load up the brush is the kind of tactile experience you’ll recall with fondness years down the road.
 While in the here and now you get to enjoy a smooth comfortable shave every time.

 This soap lathers up quickly even if you don’t have the thickest of beards to assist in the process and it doesn’t lose its “oomph” if left on your face a few extra minutes.
 The real sign of a quality product.
 You’re going to pay a bit more for this soap because, hey, mahogany bowls aren’t cheap.
+Love this product?
+Check out our review of the aftershaves for men for our top picks.

 Citrus and fern blend